AlexDucharme/LunchPal/README.md

 #Save Pal (pickle file .lchPal)
 Pal.saveLunchPal()
 ```
+### 2- Create Algorithm
-2- You then write some functions to handle the MIDI signals comming in and out of your LunchPal.
+You then write some functions to handle the MIDI signals comming in and out of your LunchPal.
-HelloWorld exemple :
+#### HelloWorld exemple :
 ```Python3
 #----------------------------------------#
 #           BASE SETUP